discord-py-ui/discord-ui/docs/source/index.rst

 This is a "extension" (I guess) or whatever you want to call it for `discord.py <https://github.com/Rapptz/discord.py>`__

-We (`Redstone <https://github.com/RedstoneZockt>`__ and me) decided to create a pip package for the new message components for discord to use, until discord.py v2.0 is out
+We (`Redstone <https://github.com/RedstoneZockt>`__ and me) decided to create a pip package for the new message components, until discord.py v2.0 is out

-Anyways, we got some cool features for you like:
+We got some cool features for you like:

 .. note::